SargeyWargey/Homoothya/Story/Outlines/Outline.md

 - **The question**: How does Mike know what Hoomothya felt, thought, experienced?

 **Accumulating Evidence**:
-- Chapter 15 (Mother's Death): "Bitter vengeance"—Mike hinted at family killed.
-- Chapter 18 (Capture): December 22—capturing Hoomothya.
+- Chapter 17 (Capture): December 22—capturing Hoomothya.
-- Chapter 19 (Six Days): Hoomothya's captivity experience.
+- Chapter 18 (Six Days): Hoomothya's captivity experience.
-- Chapter 20 (Massacre): Hoomothya witnessing Skeleton Cave.
+- Chapter 19 (Massacre): Hoomothya witnessing Skeleton Cave.
-- Chapter 21 (Brought to Burns): Massacre survivor becomes Burns's ward—the reveal becomes undeniable.
+- Chapter 20 (Brought to Burns): Massacre survivor becomes Burns's ward—the reveal becomes undeniable.

-**Chapter 23 (After the Reveal)**:
+**Chapter 22 (After the Reveal)**:
 - The cave journey NOW—readers understand Mike is returning to the place where Hoomothya died
 - Integration moment: honoring both identities at the site of trauma
 - Cathartic pilgrimage with full emotional weight